GiacomoPope/kyber-py/README.md

 applications.** :warning:
 >
 > This is an educational resource and has not been designed to be secure
 > against any form of side-channel attack.
-The indended use of this project
+The intended use of this project
 > is for learning and experimenting with ML-KEM and Kyber

 This repository contains a pure python implementation of both: